xdmnl/api-documentation/source/includes/_endpoints.md

 Name | Type | Description
 -----|------|------------
-conversation_id | string | Id of the conversation to create a reply as a draft
+conversation_id | string | ID of the conversation to create a reply as a draft

 ### Body